 Becoming Catholic- RCIA

-The Rite of Christian Initiation of Adults (RCIA) is the process by which people can question, search , and inquire into the Catholic faith.
-At.
-St. Jude, members of our parish join with those who are journeying to becoming fully initiated Catholics (Baptism, Eucharist and Confirmation).
+The Rite of Christian Initiation of Adults (RCIA) is the process by which people can question, search and inquire into the Catholic faith.
+At St. Jude, members of our parish partner with those who are journeying to become fully initiated Catholics (Baptism, Eucharist and Confirmation).
 We recognize that people are in all different places in their journey and we are here to help you in any way we can.
+We are meeting Sunday mornings at 9 a.m.
+Mass in the rectory living room.
+Call Cindy 818-889-0612 or email [email protected] to find out more about the process.

 - Busted Halo—online magazine for spiritual seekers: http://bustedhalo.com/